Snorkeling in Iceland in Winter

 Fortunately, Silfra is a pretty easy snorkeling excursion.
 I had zero experience snorkeling, but had no problems flowing with the water’s natural current and following the guide to the other side.
 You don’t have to know what you’re doing, believe me.

-Is Snorkeling Iceland in Winter Worth the Cost?
+Prices For Snorkeling Iceland in Winter

 Snorkeling in Silfra in winter is one of my most memorable travel experiences!
 I highly recommend it, especially to those readers who absolutely love booking more adventurous excursions.
 Keep in mind everyone’s experience snorkeling in Silfra is different.